xcat2/xcat-core/docs/source/guides/admin-guides/references/man8/mknb.8.rst

 \ *arch*\

- The hardware architecture for which to build the boot image: x86_64
+ The hardware architecture for which to build the boot image.